MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/quickstart-deploy-python-web-service.md

 This example walks through the deployment of a Python model as a web service hosted in Machine Learning Server.
 We will build a simple linear model using the [rx_lin_mod](../../python-reference/revoscalepy/rx-lin-mod.md) function from the [revoscalepy package](../../python-reference/revoscalepy/revoscalepy-package.md) installed with Machine Learning Server or [locally on Windows machine](../../install/python-libraries-interpreter.md).
 This package requires a connection to Machine Learning Server.

 The notebook example walks you through how to:
-* Create and run a linear model locally
+1. Create and run a linear model locally

-* [Authenticate with Machine Learning Server](how-to-authenticate-in-python.md) from your Python script
+1. [Authenticate with Machine Learning Server](how-to-authenticate-in-python.md) from your Python script

-* Publish the model as a Python web service to Machine Learning Server
+1. Publish the model as a Python web service to Machine Learning Server

-* Examine, test, and consume the service in the same session
+1. Examine, test, and consume the service in the same session

-* Delete the service
+1. Delete the service

+You can try it yourself with the notebook.

 ### &#9658; [**Download the Jupyter notebook to try it out**](https://github.com/Microsoft/ML-Server-Python-Samples/blob/master/operationalize/Quickstart_Publish_Python_Web_Service.ipynb).